One Hour French Bread

-It’s got the most gorgeous crust, and yes, part of that is because of the baguette pan that I used.
+This French bread recipe has got the most gorgeous crust, and yes, part of that is because of the baguette pan that I used.
 (It’s not the one I linked too, that’s just a similar one.)
-Eric grandma (Nana) recently gifted me her old baguette pan and I was super excited to try it out.
+Eric’s grandma (Nana) gifted me her old baguette pan and I get excited every time I use it.
 I love the crispy crust it makes all over the bottom.
 But you can totally shape the loaf on a regular old baking sheet, no fancy pans required.
 It will still be delicious bread in the end.
 Soft and tender in the middle, crispy crust on the outside.
 Yes please!
 Pass the butter.

 One Hour French BreadServes 8-10 adjust servings